opoupeney/DreamFaceDoc/gettingstarted.rst

 * DataWidgets: reusable elements used to display the data
 * Screens: represent a web page or mobile screen in which are assembled DataWidgets according a specific layout.

-A DreamFace application represent a simple or complex sequence of screens.
+A DreamFace application represents a simple or complex sequence of screens.
+To learn more on how to create a DreamFace application, read the guides.

 Cloud Application Platform
 --------------------------